-Pod-style coffee makers are the simplest to use.
-You just purchase boxes of "pods" that are pre-filled with coffee grounds.
-Keurig was the first type of pod coffee maker and their K-cups are still wildly popular and can be used in a number of other pod-style coffee makers as well.
+This type is the simplest to use: You just drop in "pods" that are pre-filled with coffee grounds.
+Keurig makes the most popular line of pod coffee makers and their K-Cups can be used in some other pod-style coffee makers as well (and there are a number of generic pods that will work in Keurig machines).
 The pods are inserted into a holder that, when closed, pierces the pod with needles.
-Hot water then flows through the K-Cup, brewing the coffee into a cup placed under the spout.
+Hot water then flows through the pod, brewing the coffee into a cup placed under the spout.
 Some pod coffee makers have a reservoir so you can brew multiple cups before refilling; others need water added before each cup is brewed.
-K-cups come in hundreds of varieties, including cocoas, teas and fruity drinks -- some are intended to be served iced.
-Pod coffee makers also dispense plain hot water for making instant soups or hot cereals.
-Some customization is available by adjusting the water quantity, but not with the pods themselves.
-There are two downsides to pod coffee makers.
-The first is that the cost per cup of coffee is higher than with ground coffee.
-The second is the environmental impact -- K-cup pods are not recyclable or biodegradable, others, such as those made by other coffee companies, are partially biodegradable.
-Keurig has pledged to make all of its pods recyclable by 2020.
+Pods come in hundreds of varieties, including cocoas, teas and fruity drinks -- some are intended to be served iced.
+Pod coffee makers can also dispense plain hot water for making tea, instant soups or hot cereals.Multi-use Single-Serve Coffee Makers

 Some pod-style coffee makers are more versatile than pod-only machines and can both brew ground coffee and accept K-Cups.
 There are even a few drip-style, single-cup coffee makers around; the most popular of these are smaller machines that brew directly into a thermal travel mug for to-go convenience.
-These types of one-cup coffee makers are not as common as pod-style, single-serve coffee makers, but people who want the convenience of a one-cup coffee maker, yet don't want to be tied only to pods like these machines.
-They tend to cost less, overall, than pod-style coffee makers, but they don't get as good of reviews in general for performance, with more complaints of leakage and messes than with pod coffee makers.
+These types of one-cup coffee makers are not as common as pod-style, single-serve coffee makers, but people who want the convenience of a one-cup coffee maker, yet don't want to be tied only to pods, like these machines.
+They tend to cost less, overall than pod-style coffee makers, but they don't get as good of reviews in general for performance, with more complaints of leakage and messes than with pod coffee makers.